-During his/her second year, a student's work experience consists of 180 hours in a medical administrative assistant or front office position in a clinic or hospital.
+During his/her second year, a student's work experience consists of 180 hours as a medical administrative assistant in a front office position in a clinic or hospital.
 Students are trained to work independently with minimal supervision.
 This opportunity provides a bridge between classroom and career.